ridd418/todo-yao/README.md

 - Add localStorage

-- Add timestamps for each teaks
+- Add timestamps for each task

-- Add a popup to add default taks, greeting etc
+- Add a popup to add default task, greeting etc

 ---